twonth/winning-at-windows/README.md

 * [RoundedTB](https://github.com/RoundedTB/RoundedTB): Add margins and/or rounded corners to the taskbar.

-* [WinPaletter](https://github.com/Abdelrhman-AK/WinPaletter): Easily customize Windows accent colors (+ more).
-Useful for tweaking the titlebar appearance, for instance.
+* [WinPaletter](https://github.com/Abdelrhman-AK/WinPaletter): Originally began as a tool to customize Windows accent colors(useful for tweaking the titlebar appearance, for instance).
+Now does much more, allowing one to manage everything from sounds to icons to fonts!

 * [ModernFlyouts](https://modernflyouts-community.github.io/): Modern-looking pop-up indicators for changing volume, brightness, toggling caps-lock, etc.